chadgeary/conference/mattermost/README.md

 ```

 # Notes
-- DB password is generated on run.
+- DB password is generated on first run.

-# Todo
-- Letsencrypt